cryptpass/bastet/README.md

         }
     ```

-- `postgres`: Storage in a postgres database.
+- `POSTGRES`: Storage in a postgres database.
 (Because I also want to play fancy corporate unicorn startup idea with
   horizontal scaling for my 3 users)

     ```json